MughalAman/airport-simulator/README.md

 # airport-simulator
-Simulate airport made in java for a school project
+Airport simulation made in java for a school project